sosy-lab/benchexec/doc/INSTALL.md

 otherwise pip will try to download and build this module, which needs a compiler and several development header packages.

-If you want to run benchmarks under different user account than your own, please check the [respective documentation](separate-user.md) for how to setup sudo.

 Please make sure to configure cgroups as [described below](#setting-up-cgroups) and install [cpu-energy-meter](https://github.com/sosy-lab/cpu-energy-meter) and [LXCFS](https://github.com/lxc/lxcfs) if desired.